iq-motion-control/iq-module-communication-doc/docs/modules/vertiq_40xx_family.rst

 Optional DroneCAN Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You will find the CAN connections on the underside of the module
+You will find the CANBUS (CAN) connections on the underside of the module

 .. figure:: ../_static/module_pictures/40xx/40xx_can_cnxs.png
         :width: 450